udubnate/udubnate.github.io/_posts/2020-08-20-cpes-in-quarantine.md

 ## Youtube

 Who knew I would get CPEs while being asked to like/subscribe to content creators videos.
 This was surprise number 2 for me.
-However this opens up just a huge list of free trainings including alot of great conference material that has gone virtual and free.
+However this opens up just a huge list of free trainings including a lot of great conference material that has gone virtual and free.

 Here is one that will keep you busy - Defcon 20 Safe Mode - Defcon material has gone virtual this year and you can watch it online on youtube while collecting your CPEs.
 - [Defcon 20 - Safe Mode - Main Stage Playlist](https://www.youtube.com/watch?v=aLe-xW-Ws4c&list=PL9fPq3eQfaaBk9DFnyJRpxPi8Lz1n7cFv)